EU ICS2 and GB S&S Covered: ENS in 90 Seconds

 Community System Provider optimises efficiency and compliance by handling customs online and facilitating international trade procedures.

-They expedite the process of customs, guaranteeing correct documentation and adherence to rules for more seamless international trade.
+They expedite the customs process, guaranteeing correct documentation and adherence to rules for more seamless international trade.

 CSPs ensure data correctness, minimise errors in customs declarations, and speed up the customs clearance process by utilising electronic technologies.